Signado vs Apollo

 FeatureApolloSignado.io

-Trigger ContextJob title and firmographic filters
+Qualification ContextJob title and firmographic filters

 Email WritingTemplate sequences

-AI-personalized outreach referencing the specific buying signal detected
+Reviewable AI-personalized openers referencing the actual signal

 Pricing Model$49–$119/user/month (annual) · $59–$149/user/month (monthly)

-$149–$649/month flat rate · No per-user fees
+$99–$349/month flat rate · No per-user fees

 See how signal detection and AI campaign generation work